Tendonitis Treatment Wickes, MO

 Call Axes Physical Therapy For Tendonitis Treatment in Wickes, MO

-Tendonitis can be a frustrating and debilitating condition, but with safe and effective treatments, you can regain optimal movement health.
+Tendonitis can be an exasperating and debilitating condition, but with the right treatment, you can regain your strength and flexibility.
 From rest and ice therapy to physical therapy and medications, there are various options available to manage tendonitis and reduce pain.
 Axes has seen many Wickes, MO patients overcome tendonitis and return to their normal activities with an entirely new outlook on physical activity.
-If you’re suffering from tendonitis, don’t let it keep you from things you love.
+If you’re suffering from tendonitis, don’t let it control your life.
 Contact Axes Physical Therapy in Wickes, MO today to learn how we can help you get back to your active and pain-free lifestyle.
 Call the location nearest you or contact us online today.

 Services Offered